South Beach Sessions - Margaret Cho

 I found it disappointing that the Daily Show put him in a suit and made him do the job the way Jon Stewart would do the job, as opposed to just allowing him to be himself, maximum himself different, because different works sometimes if you allow, if you encourage different to be different.

-But you were saying that you
+But you were saying that you, that vulnerability, it demands vulnerability.
+When did you learn that?
+That

-it's, I don't know when I learned it, but
+I don't know when I learned it, but

-Like, I relearn it, and it's reaffirmed all the time.
+I relearn it all the time.
+Like I relearn it and it's reaffirmed all the time.

-But yeah, Josh, I would definitely prefer in the hoodie, you know, the gray hoodie that he does, you know, and like kind of just at the comedy cellar or whatever.
+but yeah, Josh, I would definitely prefer in the hoodie, you know, the gray hoodie that he does, you know, and like kind of just at the comedy cellar or whatever.
+Just let him be him, right?

 Just let it